 A hot cup of tea has a higher temperature as compared to surrounding so this is not in thermal equilibrium.

-But when you keep this for a duration, till the temperature emits by radiation process to the environment and the surrounding temperature and a cup of tea temperature remains the same at that moment we can say this is in thermal equilibrium.
+But when you keep this in an open environment for some duration, the temperature starts emitting by radiation process to the environment and the surrounding temperature and a cup of tea temperature remains the same at that moment we can say this is in thermal equilibrium.